 London bound, one bright weekday morning, I was hitching a lift onto the M1 when a passing car jammed on its brakes and pulled over ahead of me onto the empty slip road.
-The smart-suited driver was going my way.
+The smart-suited driver from Leicester was going my way.
 Within 2 minutes we were doing 90+ in the outside lane of the motorway.

 Proud of his shiny motor car, my twenty something companion also loved his job in sales.
 I forget what he sold, but he was quick to share his salary status – £20k plus perks.
 In 1984, that was moving towards ‘loadsamoney’.